 each’ – though, admittedly, maybe not always the content we would want to be taught about or the way we would want to be approached.
 Is it not arrogant to assume differently?

-For instance, when teaching abroad, a student may introduce their teacher to a new culture in the very same way that the teacher introduces them to a new language.
+For instance, when teaching abroad, a student may introduce their tutor to a new culture in the very same way that the tutor introduces them to a new language.
 I experienced that first-hand while eating with students in Hong Kong who did not serve single portions for each individual but one big portion for the table to be shared.
 As I got to know, this reflects the idea of healthy collectivism which is deeply ingrained in Asian culture and, in stark contrast to the idea of western individualism – or the sometimes unhealthy definition which is applied to the original idea of freedom.

 Similarly, have you ever considered the valuable lessons an obviously rude teenager in secondary school may be unintentionally capable of teaching you about patience, something as basic as remaining cool when being provoked or, authentic gratitude?
 Students such as Katie whose stunning Spy-Family sticker collection is able to make their day despite exam season are undeniably more grateful if not ‘superior’ to many adults who continue to complain about matters such as a lukewarm pizza or the weather.